🇦🇺 Australia

 ✓ MARA · Last reviewed: March 2026 · 6 min read · MARN 2518872

-Analyst Programmers can migrate to Australia via two primary pathways: the 482 Temporary Skill Shortage visa for sponsored roles and the 186 Employer Nomination Scheme for permanent residence.
-Both require ACS skills assessment.
-PMSOL priority processing applies, reducing visa timeframes.
+Analyst Programmers can migrate to Australia via the 482 Temporary Skill Shortage visa or 186 Employer Nomination Scheme.
+Both pathways require ACS skills assessment and sponsoring employer.
+MLTSSL priority processing reduces overall timelines.

 Key Facts